AndyD87/CcGitServer/README.md

 - Security features
     It is dangerous to run it on internet,
 - Avoid dependency from php-xml
-- Portable user control instance to load on init
+- Portable user control instance to load on initsubdirectory)
-- Centralize configuration for supporting different directories ( currently all projects should be in this direcotry or in any subdirectory)

 ## Contact